ThinkPad: ThinkPad Helix (2013–2015)

 The Helix is a convertible laptop satisfying both tablet and conventional notebook users.
 It uses a "rip and flip" design that allows the user to detach the display and then replace it facing in a different direction.
 It sports an 11.6" Full HD (1920 × 1080) display, with support for Windows 8 multi-touch.
 As all essential processing hardware is contained in the display assembly and it has multitouch capability, the detached monitor can be used as a standalone tablet computer.
 The Helix's high-end hardware and build quality, including Gorilla Glass, stylus-based input, and Intel vPro hardware-based security features, are designed to appeal to business users.

 In a review published in Forbes Jason Evangelho wrote, "The first laptop I owned was a ThinkPad T20, and the next one may very likely be the ThinkPad Helix which Lenovo unveiled at CES 2013.
 In a sea of touch-inspired Windows 8 hardware, it's the first ultrabook convertible with a form factor that gets everything right.
 The first batch of Windows 8 ultrabooks get high marks for their inspired designs, but aren't quite flexible enough to truly be BYOD (Bring Your Own Device) solutions.
 Lenovo's own IdeaPad Yoga came close, but the sensation of feeling the keyboard underneath your fingers when transformed into tablet mode was slightly jarring.
 Dell's XPS 12 solved that problem with its clever rotating hinge design, but I wanted the ability to remove the tablet display entirely from both of those products."

+ThinkPad 11e (2014–2021)

+The ThinkPad 11e was a low-cost laptop computer for schools and students with an 11-inch screen and without trackpoint.
+11e Yoga is a convertible version of 11e.

-ThinkPad 13 (2016–2017)
+ThinkPad 13 (2016–2018)

-The ThinkPad 13 (Also known as the Thinkpad S2 in Mainland China) is a "budget" model with a 13-inch screen.
+The ThinkPad 13 (also known as the Thinkpad S2 in mainland China) is a "budget" model with a 13-inch screen.
 Versions running Windows 10 and Google's ChromeOS were options.
-The most powerful configuration had a Skylake Core i7 processor and a 512 GB SSD.
+The most powerful configuration had a 6th generation Core i7 processor and a 512 GB SSD.
 Connectivity includes HDMI, USB 3.0, OneLink+, USB Type-C, etc. It weighs 2.3 lb and is 19.8 mm thick.
-As of 2017, a second generation Ultrabook model has been released with up to a Kaby Lake Core i7 processor and a FHD touchscreen available in certain countries.
-This lineup was merged into the L-Series in 2018, with the L380 being the successor to the 13 Second Generation.
+In 2017, a second generation Ultrabook model has been released with up to a 7th generation Core i7 processor and a FHD touchscreen available in certain countries.
+This lineup was merged into the L series in 2018, with the L380 being the successor to the 13 Gen 2.